 So this was all about the four modes on your GoPro camera.

 This might now be enough so I am adding few tips from professional video makers to make exceptional time lapse.

 Tips from Pro’s

-I get a lot of video makers who find it difficult to make a perfect time lapse.
-In-fact making a time lapse is more easy than clicking a picture.
+I get a lot of video makers who find it difficult to make a perfect time-lapse.
+In-fact making a time-lapse is easier than clicking a picture.

 - Shaky videos

 - Out of focus scenes